 Conclusion

+And then there were the timeless legends: Soulcalibur, Dead or Alive 2, Guilty Gear X, and countless others that cemented the Dreamcast as a console where skill, style, and spectacle collided in unforgettable ways.
+Even lesser-known gems and Japan-only imports found their place, offering treasures for collectors and hardcore fans alike.
 Whether it was the deep mechanics of Street Fighter III: 3rd Strike, the chaotic spectacle of Marvel vs. Capcom 2, or the strategic precision of Virtua Fighter 3tb, the Dreamcast offered something for every type of fighter.